 When you’re working through your meal plan and your getting to the end, sometimes you can be faced with some strange combinations, but that’s the beauty of saving time at the shops.
 You can have a think, a ponder and a look through some books to choose exactly what you want to do with some mushrooms and a few potatoes or decide how you can make a fennel bulb the star of your meal.
 Veg boxes do make you think outside the box (pun intended) to try a new recipe or two which can only be a good thing.

 Thank you to Abel & Cole for the boxes.
-I wanted to have a go at eating organic on a budget and all opinions expressed are my own.
+I wanted to have a go at eating organic on a budget and all opinions expressed and words are my own.